hiperesp/Habbo-v31-Projector/README.md

 - Edit what you want
 - Press CTRL+SHIFT+S to build.

+## More!

+### How to create a Mac OS Launcher?
+You need to install the app creator (wineskin) and create a software based on you launcher files.

+To install the app creator (wineskin) following the instructions on https://github.com/Gcenx/WineskinServer

+After install the app creator, follow this video steps https://www.youtube.com/watch?v=6VSGvNfb-OQ

+When the "Choose Setup Executable" screen appears, use the "Copy a Folder Inside" or ""Move a Folder Inside" and select your unzipped launcher folder.

 ## Credits

 Thank you https://github.com/Palsternakka/HabboLauncher for providing the base for this project.